FIRST Zoo Inclusive Playground

 - Equipment and venues that are ADA compliant, but still pose hurdles to some individuals

 As “inclusion” becomes more than a buzzword, organizations are rethinking the design and build of public projects.
 One such project is the partnership between Variety Kansas City (“Variety KC”), an organization that advocates for the inclusiveness of children with disabilities within the Kansas City community and Friends of the Zoo, Inc. (“FOTZ”), the operator of the Kansas City Zoo (“Zoo”).
 The Zoo has a significant interest in ensuring that all guests of the Zoo, including children with disabilities, have a positive experience while visiting the Zoo.

 The Kansas City Zoo plays such an important role in connecting children to the natural world.
 It’s a childhood rite of passage and a memory-maker.
 Still, not every child has been able to fully experience a zoo and facilities all over the nation are beginning to implement programs of inclusion to remedy that.

 Accessible is not necessarily inclusive according to Deborah Wiebrecht, the Executive Director of Variety KC.
 No other Zoo in the nation has launched such an inclusive effort.

-What it will Include
+What it Includes

 From the play surface, throughout each feature of the natural play area, every consideration has been made for absolute inclusiveness.
 The partnership started in 2017, as FOTZ was planning for a new Nature Play area at the Zoo, Variety KC was consulted in order to ensure the area’s features were inclusive to children with disabilities.